 "...despite [the fact that] Fiji accounts for less than 1% of global carbon emissions, the Pacific country is among the most vulnerable in the world to coastal erosion, rising sea levels and intense climate-related weather events."

-At the moment Prime Minister Bainimarama and his government have released an impressive 118-page "living document" called the Fiji Low Emission Development Strategy (LEDS).
+Prime Minister Bainimarama and his government have released an impressive 118-page "living document" called the Fiji Low Emission Development Strategy (LEDS).
 They want to focus on "cultivating the blue sectors first-hand" and preserving mangrove ecosystems.
-In addition, they seek to decarbonize land and maritime transport.
+In addition, they seek to decarbonise land and maritime transport.
 Another emphasis will be to implement a mix of energy sources such as wind, solar, hydro, and waste-to-energy.
-They have a very complete index of how they would like to handle waste management, aviation fuel, and other eco-friendly details that are important to their society and the world.
-Fiji has gone all out in contributing what the small nation can to preserve the environment and intends on taking measurable actions to achieve their goals as soon as possible.
+They have created a comprehensive index that explains how they plan to manage waste, aviation fuel, and other details with an eco-friendly approach.
+Fiji has done everything it can to preserve the environment and plans on taking immediate steps to reach net zero emissions.

 • Article: Top Five Carbon Emitters by Country